 Gertrude Gibbons is a writer based in London.
 She studied Writing at the Royal College of Art, English and Related Literature at the University of York, and won runner-up for the Jacques Berthoud Prize in 2019.
 She is currently studying a PhD on archives and practices of language, translation and hybridity in European theatre from 1970s onwards at the University of York.
 She has written for The French Literary Review, NERO MagazineThe Fortnightly Review, The Theatre Times, Witkacy!, Still Point Journal among others.
 Her research includes Polish theatre and cultural reception in the UK and Italy, and writing about theories of absorption and seduction in the arts.
 She plays and teaches violin and has a keen interest in early music and opera.
 Other research areas include architecture, archives, graphics and design, and she is working on the archives of furniture designer and maker John Makepeace and of artistic director David Gothard.

 As a young teenager she co-founded the experimental language group ‘Slavia’ and wrote two novels and a play: Plato’s Cave, performed at Arcola Theatre, Hackney, The Phaistos Disk (Ankrapath Press, 2012), and a second novel The Silent Violinist (Troubador Publishing, 2021).
 She is working on a collection of prose poetry engaging with the solo violin works of J.S.
 Bach.
 Gertrude has given creative writing workshops and participated in literary panel discussions in England and abroad.
+She has also recently curated installations by Fabian Peake, Walker and Walker and various archival and collaborative displays.
 In 2018 with Derek Horton, she relaunched Soanyway magazine, an interdisciplinary platform which she co-edits and designs, publishing three issues a year with themed specials.

 “My practice is informed by the idea that words are living, moving and delicate bodies.
 The movement from thought to word is a process and translation that is difficult; the word might damage or destroy the thought, and words once written have the potential to take on a life of their own that no longer belongs to the hand that wrote them.
 They live on after the mouth has closed or the page has been turned.
 I am interested in words which return to haunt or speak back to the writer or reader.
 My work considers the dimensionality of words, of their fixed place on the printed page as surfaces, but as bodies in motion while they are being read.
 I use their nature as pointers, always in the process of gesturing towards, speaking around, or ornately framing some object or idea.